janaeshkrish/BOTDATASTORE/README.md

   Switch to master branch to view code

 ## Overview
-  Using RASA opensource i have build a chatbot which is used to collect specific data from the user and stores the data in an excel sheet.And if a person want to retrive data based on some conditon it will fetch the data from the excel sheet and displays it in the chat window.
+  Using RASA opensource i have build a chatbot which is used to collect specific data from the user and stores the data in mysql database.And if a person want to retrive data based on some conditon it will fetch the data from the excel sheet and displays it in the chat window.
  ## Dependencies
  - Rasa 2.3
  - Python3.8.8